VFPC/VFPC/README.md

 - Checks that the filed initial route is valid to the given destination.
 - Checks that the filed altitude follows any odd/even restrictions.
 - Checks that the filed altitude is within the allocated altitude block for the filed route.
+- Checks that the assigned SID is valid for the aircraft type operating the flight.
+- Checks that the assigned SID is valid on the current day/time.
 - Checks that there are no obvious syntax errors within the flight plan.
 (Invalid step climbs, Random symbol characters, etc.)

 ## Check Results